|SIYE Time:15:10 on 17th December 2018|

 Thanks (in alphabetical order) to Amelíe, Alex, Andrea and Soraya for their comments, corrections and input.
 Please review.
 Constructive criticism is always gratefully received.

 I sent the kids into the garden to play and set Mike to work tidying the kitchen.
-I dusted and vacuumed the entire house, and then cleaned the toilets.
+While they were busy, I dusted and vacuumed the entire house, and then cleaned the toilets.

 When I walked back into the kitchen over an hour later, Mike had only succeeded in making more mess!
 The bench was littered with knives and vegetable peelings.
 I looked around the room in annoyance, and when Mike advised me to calm down, I exploded.